CHRISTOPHER FRAGA (Anthropology)

 - Language courses are not eligible for study abroad credit.

-- Students are strongly encouraged to complete the introductory course requirement (see above).
+- Students are strongly encouraged to complete the introductory course requirement (see above) prior to their immersive off-campus learning experience.

 To complete an honors minor in Latin American and Latino Studies, students must have completed all requirements for the interdisciplinary minor.
 From within these offerings, they may select for outside examination a seminar taken to fulfill the interdisciplinary minor’s requirements.
 However, the seminar chosen may not be an offering within their major department.